sverrirs/jekyll-paginate-v2/README-GENERATOR.md

 1. Easy for the user to consume.
 2. Easy for the browser to load.

 Paginating content meets both of these requirements, but developers are limited to presenting content statically rather than dynamically.
 Some example of dynamic content delivery are:
 - Pop up modals
 - Infinite scrolling
 - Multi-tiered pagination (e.g. Netflix UI horizontal scrolling for multiple movie categories)

-How do I generate a JSON API for Jekyll?
+### So how do I generate a JSON API for Jekyll?

-First, create a new jekyll page.
-I'm going to call my page `siteAPI.md`.
+First, create a new jekyll page and set its layout to `null` to avoid any extra html to show up.

-Next, we're going to use the `extension` option to output the page as a JSON file.
+Next, use the `extension` and `indexpage` option to customize the output of the page and its paginated content as JSON files.

 Here's an example page:
 ```